Adrian Houser: Milwaukee Brewers

 On July 30, 2015, the Astros traded Houser, along with Brett Phillips, Domingo Santana and Josh Hader, to the Milwaukee Brewers for Carlos Gómez and Mike Fiers.
 Milwaukee assigned him to the Biloxi Shuckers.
 In 26 games (20 starts) between Lancaster, Corpus Christi and Biloxi, he compiled a 7–5 record with a 4.43 ERA.

 Houser was promoted to Milwaukee for the annual September call-ups.
 He made his major league debut on September 26, 2015.
 Houser made two appearances for Milwaukee in 2015 and allowed no earned runs.
 In 2016, Houser spent all of the season with Biloxi, going 3–7 with a 5.25 ERA in 13 starts.
-Houser's 2017 season was limited due to injury, and he pitched only 17 2/3 innings all season.
+On July 21, 2016, Houser underwent Tommy John Surgery.
+Houser's 2017 season was limited as he recovered from the procedure, he pitched only 17 2/3 innings all season.
 He began 2018 with Biloxi.

 Houser was recalled to the Brewers' major league roster on June 17, 2018, and pitched the team's game against the Philadelphia Phillies later that day.
 He vomited twice on the mound during that game.
 This would be the first of several occurrences where Houser vomited during a game.
 On August 11, 2019, in a game against the Texas Rangers, Houser misfielded a ground ball hit at him by Elvis Andrus.
 Shortly after, Houser walked towards the back of the mound, where he vomited, the second such time Houser had vomited on the mound during a game.
 After this, he proceeded to notch ten strikeouts and finish the game as the winning pitcher.
 In 2018 Houser appeared in seven games and notched a 3.29 ERA.
 In 2019 for Milwaukee, Houser appeared in 35 games, pitching to a 6–7 record and a 3.72 ERA with 117 strikeouts in 111 1/3 innings pitched.
-In 2020, Houser recorded a 5.30 ERA and 1-6 record with 44 strikeouts in 56 innings of work across 12 games.
+In 2020, Houser recorded a 5.30 ERA and 1–6 record with 44 strikeouts in 56 innings of work across 12 games.

 On April 27, 2021, Houser hit his first major league home run off of Daniel Castano of the Miami Marlins.
 In a game against the Marlins on May 8, Houser hit his second career home run, also off of Castano.
 2021 was a productive year for Houser.
 He appeared in 28 games and made 26 starts.
 Houser finished the season with a 3.22 ERA.
 Houser also tossed his first complete-game shutout against the Cardinals on September 4.
 Houser's salary for the 2022 season was decided via the arbitration process; he had asked for $3 million, and received $2.425 million.
-In 2022, Houser posted a 6-10 record with a 4.73 ERA, and had the lowest LOB percentage in the majors (60.8%).
+In 2022, Houser posted a 6–10 record with a 4.73 ERA, and had the lowest LOB percentage in the majors (60.8%).

 On November 18, 2022, Houser signed a one-year, $3.6 million contract with the Brewers, avoiding arbitration.
-In 2023, Houser appeared in 23 games, most of which were starts, and posted a 8-5 record and 4.12 ERA with 96 strikeouts.
+In 2023, Houser appeared in 23 games, most of which were starts, and posted a 8–5 record and 4.12 ERA with 96 strikeouts.